pete0emerson/slacker/README.md

 # Introduction

-Slacker is a simple python class and CLI that makes sending a [Slack](http://www.slack.com) Incoming WebHook easy.
+Slackhook is a simple python class and CLI that makes sending a [Slack](http://www.slack.com) Incoming WebHook easy.
 The class takes its configuration from environment variables, configuration file(s), or passed in arguments.
 The CLI is a small wrapper around the class that parses the command